WebComponentsGuide/webcomponents.guide/learn/set-up-your-environment.md

 better developer experience.
 One of the most popular IDEs today is [VS Code][vscode], and with good reason.
 It comes with excellent support for writing HTML, JavaScript and CSS out of the box as well as some great plugins that you can install.
 It can hook directly into web browsers like Chrome or Firefox using the allowing you to debug your applications without leaving your editor.
-All of these features make it ideal for writing Web Components and websites that use them.
+All these features make it ideal for writing Web Components and websites that use them.

 {% stub %}